ramyasreekola/TVSeriesViewer/README.md

 5. Add More test cases for the components
 6. Better Error Handling for API call fail
 7. Search button on Enter key press should trigger the search
+8. Add a global Theme with defined background and text colors.